ViRb3/CompatTelOverride/README.md

 * Uninstallation support

 ## How to install
-1. Run *'CompatTelOverride.exe'* as Administrator
+1. Run *CompatTelOverride.exe* as Administrator
-2. Click 'Yes' when prompted to install.
+2. Click *Yes* when prompted to install.

 ## How to uninstall
-1. If already installed, re-run *'CompatTelOverride.exe'* as Administrator
+1. If already installed, re-run *CompatTelOverride.exe* as Administrator
-2. Click 'Yes' when prompted to uninstall.
+2. Click *Yes* when prompted to uninstall.
-3. Click 'No' when prompted to re-install.
+3. Click *No* when prompted to re-install.

 ## How to force uninstall
-1. Run *'CompatTelOverride.exe'*, as Administrator, with argument: *'/uninstall'*
+1. Run *CompatTelOverride.exe*, as Administrator, with argument: */uninstall*

 ---